If you are reading this it is highly likely that a portion of your emails are landing in SPAM.

 12).
 Missing 'Subject Line'

-This can again happen in case you forgot to add a subject line while creating your email campaign and the email marketing software you use does not stop you from sending the campaign.
+This can again happen in case you missed adding a subject line while creating your email campaign and the email marketing software does not stop you from sending the campaign.
 Again, almost all your emails will land in SPAM folder and giving a beating to your domain and IP reputation.

 13).
 Missing 'Email Body'

-Again, this can again happen in case you forgot to add the email body itself while creating your email campaign and the email marketing software you use does not stop you from sending the campaign.
+Same as above.
+If you missed adding the email body itself while creating your email campaign and the email marketing software does not stop you from sending the campaign.